Call Today (303) 781-0322

 The judge will then set a hearing, to take place within 14 days of your motion being filed.
 At that hearing, you will need to prove that an imminent danger to the child exists which necessitates restricted visitation.
 Depending on the evidence presented by both parties, the judge may restore custody rights or continue to restrict them to supervised visitation.

-Contact Our Experienced Attorney at Plog & Stein P.C.
+Need to File for Emergency Custody in Colorado?
+Contact Our Experienced Attorneys at Plog & Stein P.C.

 If your child is in danger when they visit their other parent, you should consider immediate action.
-You need a family lawyer with experience filing emergency child custody motions.
+You need a team of attorneys with experience filing emergency child custody motions.

 At Plog & Stein P.C., we work to protect the best interests of children in custody disputes.
 We will take expedient action to help you gather evidence and present a compelling case for emergency child custody orders.
 With more than 50 years of combined experience, our family law attorneys have the knowledge and legal skill to advise you on custody concerns and help you take care, strategic steps to protect your child.